ircam-ismm/como-elements/README.md

 - `fx-gain-energy.js` enables to vary the audio intensity according to the gestures "energy" (computed from the accelerometers)

-## To faciliate testing and development purpose
+## To faciliate testing and development

 ### To test client on a laptop